gvwilson/fiction/iffy/index.md

 "It's a differential separator pump," she told First as shapes and clues came together in her head to form an answer she couldn't possibly have known.
-"Prolly hooks up to a centrifuge or somethin' for filterin' blood durin' surgery."
+"Hooks up to a centrifuge or somethin' for filterin' blood or somethin' like that."

 "'Zat so?"
 First caught the part when Iffy threw it back to dem and passed it to Second,